Information about Closure of the Campus in the Event of Inclement Weather

 The decision to close rests with the Provost and Vice President for Academic Affairs, who reaches a decision after a series of consultations.
 The decision also must be made in a timely way.
-In the event of adverse weather overnight, the decision to close or to delay opening is typically reached by 5:15 a.m. and announced by TCNJ’s emergency alert system, website, e-mail, and hotline.
+In the event of adverse weather overnight, the decision to close or to delay opening is typically reached by 5:15 a.m. and announced by TCNJ’s emergency alert system, website, and e-mail.
 When bad weather occurs during the day, the decision is made as soon as the necessary data has been gathered and consultations made.
 In the case of big storms predicted in advance, the decision-making process begins well before the inclement weather appears.

 In the case of inclement winter weather, the factors that are weighed include:

 - the amount of snow that is falling or predicted to fall

 - icy conditions and whether ice has preceded or is expected to follow the snowfall

 - the temperature outside

 - the wind (and wind chill) and the expected impact of blowing snow on keeping roads and campus clear and safe

 - the conditions of local roads and highways